owenzlz/EgoHOS/README.md

 ## Quick Usage

-Depending on the application scenarios, you can choose to run one of these commands to generate the segmentation predictions.
+Depending on the application scenarios, you may want to use one of these commands to generate the segmentation predictions.

 - Predict left and right hands
 ```bash